vue-vine/vue-vine/packages/docs/src/zh/introduction/ecosystem.md

 ◇  Use Vue Router?
 │  Yes
 │
-◇  Project created at: /path/to/my-vine-project
+◇  Use Pinia as state management?
+│  Yes
 │
-◇  Install dependencies?
+◇  Install all dependencies for the project now?
 │  Yes
+│
+◇  Project created at: /path/to/my-vine-project
 │

 ...